steliostss/embedded_feup/Raspberry/RTOSBench/example/README.md

 # Comparisons
-! some of the data are linux take MIN from ALL MINS (not median from all medians)
+! some of the charts from LINUX take MIN from ALL MINS (not median from all medians)

 ## mq
 ![mq](mq.png)